-- Form W-2, Wage and Tax Statement, reporting wages and other employee compensation. - Forms 1042-S and 1000 reporting income to foreign persons.
-Form 2439 reporting undistributed long-term capital gains of a regulated investment company or real estate investment trust. - Schedule K-1 of Form 1065 or 1065-B reporting distributive shares to members of a partnership. - Schedule K-1 of Form 1041 reporting distributions to beneficiaries of trusts or estates. - Schedule K-1 of Form 1120S reporting distributive shares to shareholders of S corporations. - Schedule K of Form 1120-IC-DISC reporting actual and constructive distributions to shareholders and deferred DISC - Schedule Q of Form 1066 reporting income from a REMIC to a residual interest holder.
+- Form W-2, Wage and Tax Statement, reporting wages and other employee compensation. - Forms 1042-S and 1000 reporting income to foreign persons. - Form 2439 reporting undistributed long-term capital gains of a regulated investment company (RIC) or real estate investment trust (REIT).

+- Schedule K-1 of Forms 1065 or 1065-B reporting distributive shares to members of a partnership. - Schedule K-1 of Form 1041 reporting distributions to beneficiaries of trusts or estates. - Schedule K-1 of Form 1120-S reporting distributive shares to shareholders of S corporations. - Schedule K of Form 1120-IC-DISC reporting actual and constructive distributions to shareholders and deferred DISC income. - Schedule Q of Form 1066 reporting income from a real estate mortgage investment conduit (REMIC) to a residual interest holder.